dfinity/portal/docs/developer-docs/integrations/ethereum/evm-rpc.md

 ## Specifying RPC services

-There are several ways to choose a specific JSON-RPC service:
+There are several ways to choose specific JSON-RPC services:

 ```candid
 // Used for "Candid-RPC" canister methods